-How Legal Malpractice Insurance is Priced
+How Legal Malpractice Insurance is Priced?

-The credit is highest – meaning your premium owed is lowest – during the first year of coverage and is gradually reduced in each subsequent year, as the risk associated with the insurance policy matures.
-This has the effect of incrementally increasing your premium until the premium is fully mature after six full years of continuous coverage.
+Because of the nature of legal malpractice insurance claims, the underwriting risk for an attorney does not fully mature until there is approximately 6 full years of prior exposure that is insured.
+The step rate credit is highest – meaning the premium owed is lowest – during the first year of coverage and is gradually reduced in each subsequent year as the exposure and risk associated with the insurance policy matures.
+So, your premium owed will increase for those first 7 years as the credit is reduced.

 There is a video below that can also help explain step rating methodology.